Jesse Chavez, Relief Pitcher

 College: Riverside Community College

-Jesse Chavez, relief pitcher for the Los Angeles Angels, was first drafted by the Texas Rangers in 2002 but he only pitched in their minor league system.
+Jesse Chavez, relief pitcher, was first drafted by the Texas Rangers in 2002 but he only pitched in their minor league system.
 At the end of July, 2006, he was traded to the Pittsburgh Pirates.
 He continued to play in the minor leagues through part of 2009, pitching for the Pirates in 15 games in 2008 and as a relief pitcher in 73 games in 2009.

 In November, 2009, Chavez was traded to the Tampa Bay Rays and a month later, they traded him to the Atlanta Braves.
 After 28 games as a relief pitcher with the Braves in 2010, they traded him to the Kansas City Royals.
 Chavez finished the 2010 season with a 5-5 record and a 5.89 ERA.

 Chavez didn't play for long with the Royals, pitching for them in 23 games in 2010 but just 4 games in 2011.
 In October, 2011, he was designated for assignment.
 Ten days later, the Toronto Blue Jays claimed him off waivers.
 However, he didn't last long with the Blue Jays, either.
 After just nine games with them in 2012, they traded him to the Oakland Athletics.